The 16-19 tuition fund 2022 to 2023 academic year

-This statement outlines how ATTFE will utilise the 16-19 Tuition Fund during the 2021-22 academic year.
-This is additional funding from the Education and Skills Funding Agency (ESFA) for the 2021-2022 academic year only and will be used to mitigate the disruption arising from Coronavirus (Covid-19) measures, lockdowns and isolations to the learning or levels of attainment principally of learners who have yet to achieve Grade 4 in GCSE English or maths.
+This statement outlines how ATTFE will utilise the 16-19 Tuition Fund during the 2022-23 academic year.
+This is additional funding from the Education and Skills Funding Agency (ESFA) for the 2022-2023 academic year and will be used to mitigate the disruption arising from Coronavirus (Covid-19) measures, lockdowns and isolations to the learning or levels of attainment principally of learners who have yet to achieve Grade 4 in GCSE English or maths.

 |Provider||Academy Transformation Trust Further Education (ATTFE)|